 Lowering cholesterol levels with treatment reduces the risk of developing coronary artery disease, heart attack, stroke, and other disorders.

 A healthy lifestyle is the best defense against high cholesterol.
-This also helps against other risk factors linked to coronary artery disease.
+This also helps against other risk factors that increase your risk of heart and blood vessel disease.
 The following lifestyle changes are an important part of overall treatment in managing high cholesterol:

 - follow a diet low in saturated fats and cholesterol